 - 2pm onwards: welcome desk on Concourse and rooms available for check-in at the Porters' Lodge.

-- Please enjoy your afternoon in College and take a self-led sculpture walk, or visit the Founder and Foundation exhibition in the Wolfson Foyer, showcasing the life of Winston Churchill and the founding of the College.
+- Please enjoy your afternoon in College and walk our new perimeter path created during the first Covid lockdown, or visit the Founder and Foundation exhibition in the Wolfson Foyer, showcasing the life of Winston Churchill and the founding of the College.

 - 7.30am–9.30am: Breakfast in the dining hall.

-- 10am–4pm: Golf at the Cambridge Meridian Golf Club.
+- 11am–4pm: Golf at the Cambridge Meridian Golf Club.
 (Please email the Alumni Officer if interested.)

 - 12.15pm–1.45pm: Lunch can be purchased in the Dining Hall.